prajwaldhananjay/MySQL/README.md

 To stop and start #mysql-ctl cli
 To exit from mysql ---> exit

-show databases; //To see the existing databases
+To see the existing databases
+show databases;